What is a semen analysis?

-Semen analysis is the most important male infertility test.
-It accurately measures the number of sperm, their motility (ability to move), their morphology (size and shape), and the volume and consistency of the ejaculated sample.
+A semen analysis accurately measures the number of sperm, their motility (ability to move), their morphology (size and shape), and the volume and consistency of the ejaculated sample.
+A semen analysis is the most important male infertility test.

 The morphology (shape) of sperm is also assessed.
 If indicated, the sperm vitality can also be counted (the percentage of immotile sperm that are alive or dead) based on the effects of a dye on the sperm.